Vertical Integration: Definition, Examples, and Advantages

 Business Examples that Use Vertical Integration

-Netflix is an example of a company that has successfully implemented a vertical integration strategy.
+Netflix is one of the vertical integration examples of a company that has successfully implemented a vertical integration strategy.
 The company offered a subscription-based streaming service but has expanded to produce its content.
 This approach allows Netflix to control the entire process of creating and distributing its range, from the initial idea to the final product.

 Ford Motor Company has incorporated a vertical integration strategy in its operations.
 The company vertically integrates by producing its components, such as engines and transmissions, and assembling its vehicles.
 It also operates research and development facilities to design and test new products.
 Ford can save on costs and improve the quality of its products.